nickWoott/go-supermarket-checkout/README.md

 `go test ./checkout/checkout_test.go`
 `go test ./pricing/pricing_test.go`

-## Structure and developing in this repo

-The repository consists of two main packages, checkout and pricing.
-Pricing holds the pricing rules, and checkout contains the checkout functionality to create the checkout struct along with the methods for scanning and returning the total price.

-The main package contains the CLI implementation.
+## Future Improvements

+This kata was completed using TDD with functionality in mind.
+These tests rely on concrete implementation of the Checkout and PricingRules structs.
+To make this a more extensible and flexible program, the next step would be to add interface implementation for the Checkout and PricingRules, then amending the testing suite to only test method implementation.